hundredrabbits/thebook/north_pacific_logbook.md

 ![](img/july11.jpg "Rabbit waves")

-    Distance covered: 46 nm
+    Daily progress: 85 km (46 nm)
-    Distance to Victoria: 2950 nm
+    Distance to Victoria: 5,463 km (2950 nm)

 ##### 0100
 We keep to Japan time still, as the days are long, and that we enjoy a midnight sunrise.
 The fog is always thick in those early morning hours, visibility is limited.
 No ships nearby, at least, no monstrous fishing fleets either.
-The wind is 15-20 knots, looks like it won't be as strong as forecasted.
+The wind is 28-37 km/h (15-20 kn), looks like it won't be as strong as forecasted.
 I am starving though, I am always terribly hungry in the morning.
 I am a chasm of hunger, a foodless void, a mass of flesh in need of immediate sustenance.
 The groaning of my stomach creates ripples in the ocean.

 ##### 0300
 Devine makes coffee, we drink it together and check the weather.
 Robusta sent us a message, they haven't arrived at Dutch Harbor yet, but they're at an anchorage that seems pleasant.
 Ah, land!
 Rather not think of it.
 It's getting closer though, this weather has been carrying us across fast, so different than the period of calms we suffered recently.
 The downside of this point of sail is the hand-steering, but really, it isn't all bad, not when there's promise of a warm and dry sleeping bag inside.